 How to prevent arthritis

-The findings suggest keeping weight under control, increasing physical activity, and eating a healthy diet could help prevent osteoarthritis.
+The findings suggest keeping weight under control, increasing physical activity, and eating a healthy diet could help you learn how to prevent arthritis.

 Eating plenty of fiber-rich fruits, vegetables, and whole grains could be a key way to lower your risk for painful osteoarthritis, according to a Boston University, Tufts University, and Manchester University study published in the Annals of the Rheumatic Diseases.